 Keyword Tool Dominator

-Now let's drop that same phrase into Keyword Tool Dominator.
-What this does is pull all of the types of terms with "snowman costume" in it on Amazon.
+Now let's drop that same phrase, “snowman costume” into Keyword Tool Dominator.
+This tool then pulls all of the keywords that include the term "snowman costume" on Amazon.

-Now you have an ocean of ideas for what kinds of snowman costumes to create.
+Now you have an ocean of ideas of what kinds of snowman costumes you could create.